Detailing in Revit

 - Line Patterns – Controls the line patterns such as dashed, centreline, etc. Regardless of if you have imported or linked AutoCAD drawings, then the default line pattern list will be contaminated.
 The best way to avoid this is to use a ‘CAD Links’ Revit model which is then linked into the main Revit model.
 To modify the line weights go Manage > Additional Settings > Line Patterns.

 - Line Styles – Combines line weights and line patterns into a line style.
 To modify the line styles go Manage > Additional Settings > Line Style.

-Once the line styles have been established/ modified, we can then assign these styles to elements.
-This can be done in a number of ways:
+Once the line styles have been established we can then assign these styles to elements.
+This process can be done in several ways:

 - Globally – This will affects all objects in a particular category.
 To modify an object’s style globally go Manage > Settings > Object Style.

-- By view – This will manually override the global settings by changing how the all the object in one category appears in that view.
-This approach can be combined with filters to identify specific elements, such as Fire rated walls.
+- By view – This will manually override the global settings by changing how all the objects in one category appears in that view.
+This approach can be combined with filters to identify specific elements, such as fire-rated walls.
 To manually override a view go View > Graphics > Visibility/Graphics (VV or VG).
 Alternatively, select an object and right mouse click and choose Override graphics is View > By Category.

 To add a filter to a view (optional):